open-telemetry/opentelemetry-specification/specification/trace/api.md

 SLA/SLO latency charts while sending only a subset - sampled spans - to the backend.
 See also the [sampling section of SDK design](sdk.md#sampling).

-After a `Span` is ended, it SHOULD become non-recording and its `IsRecording` SHOULD start consequently return `false`.
+After a `Span` is ended, it SHOULD become non-recording and `IsRecording` SHOULD always return `false`.
 The one known exception to this is streaming implementations of the API that do not keep local state and cannot change the value of `IsRecording` after ending the span.